jjcao-school/c/README.md

 ## Introduction
 ### Overview
-This is an introductory course to the C++ programming language, including C programming language.
+This is an introductory course to the C++ programming language, including some review of the Python programming language.

 It is intended for those with little programming background.
 This course is offered during the Short-Term, which is a special 4-week term at DUT.
 It would be a 56 hours course (32 talks + 24 hands-on labs).

 Students will learn how to use C++ to implment some simple algorithms, datastructures, GUI, and interesting missions in image processing and computer graphics.

 - Course Instructor: [Junjie Cao](http://jjcao.github.io/); Email: jjcao at dlut.edu.cn;
 - Textbook: There is no requirement to buy a textbook.